 I'm not getting the broadband speeds I was promised

-If your download speed is far lower than what you've been promised, you have a right to complain, and even to cancel without penalty if Ofcom agrees that it's particularly bad.
+If your download speed is far lower than what you've been promised, you have a right to complain.
+And even cancel without penalty if Ofcom agrees that it's particularly bad.

 Still no good?
 Go through the standard complaints procedure.
 If nothing improves, you have the right to cancel.